2024 New Investigator Program Request for Proposals

 • Services, such as consultant or contractual services

-• Supplies and other expenses, such as participant support costs and equipment (Equipment is defined as items costing more than $5,000 with more than two years of useful life and the maximum amount allowed for equipment is $50,000)
+• Supplies and other expenses, such as participant support costs and equipment (Equipment is defined as items costing more than $5,000 with more than one year of useful life and the maximum amount allowed for equipment is $50,000)

 Funds may not be used for: